 The room feels warm and bustling with Peru-forward details—think Nazca motifs and a playful llama glow.
 Staff often lean celebratory—"they made our birthday feel truly special"—though a few visits felt a bit rushed.
 Bar energy and ceviche platters set a lively tone for groups and dates.
 The cooking leans contemporary Peruvian with Nikkei touches—bright, seafood-centric plates alongside lomo and hearty stews.
 The culinary approach leans contemporary and produce-driven: modern ceviches, grilled octopus, and aji amarillo accents over heavy tradition.
 It suits diners who enjoy vivid acidity and creative twists more than strict classics.
 For families, you will find accessible picks like fried yucca and rice dishes, plus salmon and milder chicken plates.
 There is no formal kids menu and juice variety was called limited by one reviewer; portions can feel modest, so plan accordingly if you have big appetites.

-Area: Revitalized LIC pocket with mixed residential lofts and creative offices; draws locals and destination diners.
+Area vibe: Revitalized LIC pocket with mixed residential lofts and creative offices; draws locals and destination diners.

 Safety: Generally safe, well-trafficked evenings, typical NYC urban environment.

-Nearby: Near waterfront parks, galleries, and breweries; easy hop from Manhattan via Queensboro/7 train corridors.
+What's nearby: Near waterfront parks, galleries, and breweries; easy hop from Manhattan via Queensboro/7 train corridors.